Skip to Main Content

 Acknowledge difficult emotions

 It’s normal to get angry when a loved one is critically ill.
-Children can get angry at the cancer itself or at God for letting it happen.
+Children can get angry at the disease itself or at God for letting it happen.
 They might feel anger at parents’ shifted focus or even towards the sibling for getting sick.
 Some suggestions to help them:

 • Give children and teens a way to express their anger.
 Encourage your children to draw a picture or write down their feelings in a letter or a journal.